treeder/workers/README.md

 workers
 =======

-Various workers for IronWorker service
+Various workers for IronWorker service. see http://iron.io/worker for more information